Seven Months Gone: 1976 Toyota Hilux SR5 58K Mile Survivor – Sold?

-October 19th Update – The private seller of this rare Toyota pickup deleted their Craigslist ad during the past week, so we’re now able to call this compact pickup “Sold!”
+October 19th Update – The private seller of this rare Toyota pickup deleted their Craigslist ad during the past week, so we’re assuming, for now, this compact truck sold.

 September 18th Update – Over the weekend, the private seller of this avocado green Toyota mini truck lowered their asking price for the original $13,800 to $12,900.
 While that’s a step in the right direction, we note that it’s still above the #1 “Excellent” appraisal.

-Fast forward earlier this week, and we found a virtually identical example freshly listed recently on Craigslist in Madison, Connecticut with virtually slightly less mileage and in the same general area for $13,800.
+Fast forward to the Fall of 2020, and we found a virtually identical example listed then and once again posted in April 2021 on Craigslist in Madison, Connecticut with virtually slightly less mileage and in the same general area for $13,800.
 At first, we thought the next caretaker purchased and restored the same truck however after careful inspection we believe it’s all a coincidence, and this is indeed a different example.
 However, as soon as we convince ourselves, we question our eyes and believe this may be the same truck featuring a fresh paint job!
 What do you think?
 Comment below and let us know!

 Originally launched in 1968, Toyota’s virtually indestructible HiLux pickup received its second-generation redesign in 1972.
 Then just three years later, Toyota completed a midcycle refresh for 1975 to be larger and with increased standard equipment.
 In North America, the new version also meant the introduction of the considerably larger (2.2 L) 20R engine and the SR5 upscale trim package.
 A five-speed manual transmission became optional.
 In North America, the Hilux name was fully phased out in favor of “Truck” by that year, having been dropped from brochures and advertising campaigns, starting in 1973.